The way we speak can have a big impact on our lives.

 Conversely, speaking too slowly can be monotonous and boring for others to listen to.

-Finding a comfortable rate of speech can help you get your point across.
+Finding a comfortable rate of speech can help you get your point across and communicate effectively.

 5. Timbre